 Inter-fund receivables/payables ("due from/to") are short-term balances that represent reimbursements between funds for payments made by one fund on behalf of another fund.

 Due from Other Governments or Agencies

-Amounts due to the School by other governments or agencies relate to grants or programs for which the services have been provided by the School.
+Amounts due to the School by other governments or agencies are for grants or programs under which the services have been provided by the School.